JChamberlain28/Team-16-Project-1-Task-Scheduling/wiki/References.md

 * JavaFX - used in visualisation implementation
 * Commons CLI - used in command line parsing module
 * JUnit - used in unit testing
+* High Scale Lib - contains a data structure used to prevent threads blocking in the parallelised algorithm